CHRONIC OFFENDERS WITH MULTIPLE PROPERTY MAINTENANCE VIOLATIONS

-Administrative Rule Adopted by Office of Neighborhood Involvement
+Administrative Rule Adopted by Bureau of Development Services Pursuant to Rule-Making Authority

-A property is found to be in violation for Title 29 violations (nuisance, disabled vehicles and/or housing) during a 12-moth period of time and as a result, has accumulated 8 points of code citation.
+1. A property is found to be in violation of Title 29 (nuisance, derelict buildings, disabled vehicles and/or housing violations) during a 12-month period and as a result, has accumulated 6 points of code citations.
 Points on a property are determined using the following values:

 a.
 One nuisance posting = 2 points